JustinMrks/film-compare-tool/README.md

 ## Reqs:

-- Be able to search an two actors, and display their films
+- Search an two actors, and display their films

-- Be able to compare their filmography and generate a list of the shared films
+- Compare their filmography and generate a list of the shared films

-- Potentially a way to see what platforms the films are on?
+- _Stretch Goal_ Way to see what platforms the films are on

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # film-compare-tool